logistics-blockchain/besu-qbft-chain/README.md

 # Besu QBFT Chain

-Private Ethereum network implementation using [Hyperledger Besu](https://besu.hyperledger.org/) with QBFT consensus.
+Private EVM network implementation using [Hyperledger Besu](https://besu.hyperledger.org/) with QBFT consensus.

 ## Overview

-This repository provides a complete setup for deploying a private Ethereum network with:
+This repository provides a complete setup for deploying a private EVM network with:

 - **QBFT Consensus** - Byzantine fault tolerant consensus mechanism
 - **Smart Contract Validator Management** - On-chain governance with multi-signature approval for new validators